CaseyHeyrend/cse341-heyrend/Node Installing.md

 # It's just a JSON file, so you can use it in any environment.
 npm install globals

+# ESLint is a tool for identifying and reporting on patterns
 npm init @eslint/config@latest

+# Turns off all rules that are unnecessary or might conflict with Prettier
+npm install --save-dev eslint-config-prettier

+# Runs Prettier as an ESLint rule and reports differences as individual ESLint issues.
+npm install --save-dev eslint-plugin-prettier